oyaxbell/AI.metabolisMX/index.md

 <div style="float: left"><img src="images/fotoobc.jpg" align="middle" width="175" style="padding: 10px; float: right;"/></div>

 **Lab Coordinator**: Dr. Omar Yaxmehen Bello-Chavolla, MD PhD - Physician and researcher specialized in Applied Statistics interested in statistical modeling and machine learning as tools to address heterogeneity of metabolic diseases and ageing in admixed populations.
-Developer of the Metabolic Score for Insulin Resistance, the Metabolic Score for Visceral Fat and the SNNN Clusters tool for diabetes subgroup classification.For more details see [my ResearchGate page](https://www.researchgate.net/profile/Omar_Bello-Chavolla).
+Developer of the Metabolic Score for Insulin Resistance, the Metabolic Score for Visceral Fat and the SNNN Clusters tool for diabetes subgroup classification.
+For more details see my [ResearchGate page](https://www.researchgate.net/profile/Omar_Bello-Chavolla).

 ### Call for Research Associates and Postgraduate Students